 3´-end poly(A)+ RNA-seq (QuantSeq) library preparation and data analysis

 3´-end poly(A)+ libraries were prepared with the QuantSeq 3´-end RNA sequencing kit (Lexogen, GmbH) (Moll et al. 2014).
-For the WT and rrp6 samples, libraries were prepared per the manufacturer’s protocol.
+For the WT and rrp6 samples, libraries were prepared per the manufacturer’s protocol.
 For all other samples, the reverse transcription (RT) was performed at 42°C to minimize imperfect priming between the oligo-dT primer and internal A-rich sequences.
 After denaturation and annealing at 42°C, a pre-warmed RT enzyme solution was added.
 For samples with RT performed at 42°C, 15 PCR cycles instead of 12 were performed to compensate for decreased RT yields.
 50 or 100-bp sequencing was performed on the Illumina HiSeq 2000 with the custom sequencing primer (CSP), which includes a 3´-oligo-dT stretch so that the first sequenced nucleotide corresponds to the first nucleotide upstream the poly(A) site (Moll et al. 2014).
 Reads were trimmed with TrimGalore v0.4.0 requiring a minimum trimmed length of 15 nucleotides.
 Trimmed reads were mapped using STAR v2.4.0k to the R64-2-1 version of the S.cerevisiae genome obtained from the Saccharomyces genome database (SGD) using default mapping parameters and allowing only uniquely mapped reads (Dobin et al. 2012).
 5´ ends of reads at each chromosomal coordinate were aggregated to generate bedGraphs with the BEDtools v2.25.0 genomecov function (Quinlan and Hall 2010).
 Genome browser snapshots were derived from scalable vector graphics (.svg) files generated with the Integrative Genomics Viewer (IGV) version 2.3.52 (Thorvaldsdóttir et al. 2013).

 In vitro polyadenylation